zowe/docs-site/docs/appendix/zowe-glossary.md

 #### Caching Service

-Designed for Zowe components in a high availability configuration.
+Designed for Zowe components in a high-availability configuration.
 It supports the HA of all components within Zowe, allowing components to be stateless by providing a mechanism to offload their state to a location accessible by all instances of the service, including those which just started.

 #### Configuration Manager